Omarlokma/Tic-Tac-Toe-XO-Game/README.md

 ## 🚀 Features
 - Two-player turn-based gameplay.
 - Highlights winning combination.
-- Displays the winner and reloads the game automatically.
+- Displays the winner and reloads the game.
 - Simple UI with gradient styles.

 ---